SmartThingsOSS/cqllock/README.md

 cqllock
 =======

-Command-line tools to create and delete distributed locks using Cassandra and lightweight transactions.
+Command-line tool to create and delete distributed locks using Cassandra and lightweight transactions.
 These tools are useful for managing distributed jobs on multiple hosts.

 Usage
 -----